IsAyka1/ServicForFriends/README.md

 You can:
 - add User (add relation with another existing user)
 - add Relation between existing users
-(Attension: if you create user1->user2 and user2->user1 they won't be friends)
+(Attention: if you create user1->user2 and user2->user1 they won't be friends)
 - see all of Users
 - see all of Relations
 - delete User
-- delete Relatine
+- delete Relation
 - update User's fields:
   - name
 - update Relation's fields: